South Sea Company: Flotation

 The royal charter for the company, based on that of the Bank of England, was drawn up by Blunt who was paid £3,846 for his services in setting up the company.
 Directors would be elected every three years and shareholders would meet twice a year.
-The company employed a Cashier, Secretary and Accountant.
-The Governor was intended as an honorary position, and was later customarily held by the monarch.
+The company employed a cashier, secretary and accountant.
+The governor was intended as an honorary position, and was later customarily held by the monarch.
 The charter allowed the full court of directors to nominate a smaller committee to act on any matter on its behalf.
 Directors of the Bank of England and of the East India Company were barred from being directors of the South Sea Company.
 Any ship of more than 500 tons owned by the company was to have a Church of England clergyman on board.

 The surrender of government debt for company stock was to occur in five separate lots.
 The first two of these, totaling £2.75 million from about 200 large investors, had already been arranged before the company's charter was issued on 10 September 1711.
 The government itself surrendered £0.75 million of its own debt held by different departments (at that time individual office holders were at liberty to invest government funds under their control to their own advantage before it was required for government expenditure).
 Harley surrendered £8,000 of debt and was appointed Governor of the new company.
 Blunt, Caswall and Sawbridge together surrendered £65,000, Janssen £25,000 of his own plus £250,000 from a foreign consortium, Decker £49,000, Sir Ambrose Crawley £36,791.
 The company had a Sub-Governor, Bateman; a Deputy Governor, Ongley; and 30 ordinary directors.
 In total, nine of the directors were politicians, five were members of the Sword Blade consortium, and seven more were financial magnates who had been attracted to the scheme.

-The company created a coat of arms with the motto A Gadibus usque ad Auroram ("from Cadiz to the dawn", from Juvenal, Satires, 10) and rented a large house in the City of London as its headquarters.
+The company created a coat of arms with the motto A Gadibus usque ad Auroram ("From Cádiz to Dawn", from Juvenal, Satires, 10) and rented a large house in the City of London as its headquarters.
 Seven sub-committees were created to handle its everyday business, the most important being the "committee for the affairs of the company".
 The Sword Blade company was retained as the company's banker and on the strength of its new government connections issued notes in its own right, notwithstanding the Bank of England's monopoly.
 The task of the Company Secretary was to oversee trading activities; the Accountant, Grigsby, was responsible for registering and issuing stock; and the Cashier, Robert Knight, acted as Blunt's personal assistant at a salary of £200 per annum.